-Manufacturers who are using QuickBooks Commerce for inventory management of products, Katana is a valuable addition to managing raw material stock and the production process.
+For manufacturers who are using QuickBooks Commerce for inventory management of products, Katana is a valuable addition to managing raw material stock and the production process.

-In short, if Katana + QuickBooks Commerce integration is activated, you can use "Katana" as a supplier name on Purchase Orders in QuickBooks Commerce to send the order information to Katana for further processing.
+In short, if Katana + QuickBooks Commerce integration is activated, you can use "Katana" as a supplier name on Purchase orders in QuickBooks Commerce to send the order information to Katana for further processing.
 When processing is finished in Katana, manufactured products are added to your QuickBooks Commerce inventory automatically.

 Here's a more detailed overview of how the integration works: